-However, FTP changes from day-to-day depending on factors such as fatigue, sleep, nutrition, hydration and so on.
+However, FTP changes from day to day, depending on factors such as fatigue, sleep, nutrition, hydration and so on.
 This means on some days your power targets in your workout might be a little too high, and on others they might be a little too low.
 Some apps, including Zwift, allow you to adjust the difficulty of an interval session during the workout.

 Riding too often in ERG mode can also limit development of skills that are important in the real world.
-These include the ability to gauge your effort level and determine appropriate pacing, controlling your power output through appropriate gear selection and cadence, and have the mental fortitude to push hard entirely of your own volition.
+These include the ability to gauge your effort level and determine appropriate pacing, controlling your power output through appropriate gear selection and cadence, and having the mental fortitude to push hard entirely of your own volition.

 While it’s great to be able to ride a workout without too much thinking involved, sometimes the focus needed in continually adjusting your own resistance and cadence to meet your power targets can add interest to a session.

-So, switching off ERG mode every now and again if you use it often might be a good call if you’ve got a long indoor session to get through.
+So, switching off ERG mode every now and again, if you use it often, might be a good call if you’ve got a long indoor session to get through.